-If you know of any other SBT90.2 flashlights the let me know in the comments!
+If you know of any other SBT90.2 flashlights then let me know in the comments!

 Single cell lights

-These lights will be very bright when you turn them on struggle to sustain turbo for more than a few seconds and will probably be around 1000 lumens after 10 minutes.
+These lights will be very bright when you turn them on but will struggle to sustain turbo for more than a few seconds and will probably be around 500 to 1000 lumens after 10 minutes.
 Make sure to use a high drain cell for best performance.